 As an operations research analyst at the Center for Army Analysis, a PMF applies qualitative and quantitative methods to problems and decisions related to Army planning and programming issues at the theater or higher level.

 PMFs will serve as team members and team leaders for analytical studies.

-Successful candidates will possess both a qualitative and quantitative analytical background and a willingness to apply their skill set to solving problems related to the Department of Defense and the Department of the Army.
+Successful candidates will possess both a qualitative and quantitative analytical background and a willingness to apply their skill set to solving problems related to the Defense Department and the Department of the Army.

-Current and past CAA PMFs have had backgrounds in a variety of areas, including public policy, public administration, security studies and economics.
+Current and past CAA PMFs have had backgrounds in a variety of areas, including public policy, public administration, security studies, economics and STEM fields.
+Ideal candidates typically possess exemplary literacy and data science skills.